Doris Duke Trail

 Just beyond, you’ll come to a junction with the blue-blazed Allis Trail (also the route of the Highlands Trail).
 Bear left and continue to head southwest along the ridge, now following both the dark blue blazes of the Allis Trail and the yellow-on-white logo blazes of the Doris Duke Trail.

-Soon, you’ll begin a steady climb and reach the highest point on the ridge (1,386'), marked by several white pines.
+After a relatively level section, you’ll begin a steady climb and reach the highest point on the ridge (1,386'), marked by several white pines.
 Unfortunately, there are no views from this high point.
 The trail now begins to descend, with several steep sections.
 In about half a mile, you’ll cross a woods road and follow stepping stones across a wet area.

 The Doris Duke Trail turns left on the road, but a short distance ahead, it bears left, leaving the road, and soon crosses the stream on stepping stones.
-It rejoins the road and follows it to back to the start of the loop.
+It rejoins the road and follows it back to the start of the loop.
 Turn right and retrace your steps across the footbridge and back to the parking area where the hike began.